Iraqi oil exports to US decline over the week: EIA - Shafaq News

 Shafaq News/ The US Energy Information Administration (EIA) announced, on Sunday, that Iraqi oil exports to the US had dropped during the past week.

-"In a span of a week, the US imports of crude oil from nine major countries amounted to 5.941 million bpd, down by 842,000 bpd from the previous week, which was 6.333 million bpd."
+"In a span of a week, the US imports of crude oil from nine major countries amounted to 6.146 million bpd, up by 206,000 bpd from the previous week, which was 5.941 million bpd."